Chronic Myelogenous Leukemia (CML)Symptoms, Doctors, Treatments, Advances & More

 Montefiore Medical Center

 Marina Konopleva, MD, Phd, is Professor, Oncology, Professor, Molecular Pharmacology, Director, Leukemia Program and Co-Director, Blood Cancer Institute, at Montefiore Einstein.
 Her clinic focus centers on treating patients with hematologic malignancies, with an emphasis on acute myeloid and acute lymphoblastic leukemia.
 She has additional expertise in treating patients with high-risk myelodysplastic syndrome and chronic myeloid leukemia.
 Dr. Konopleva is rated as an Elite provider by MediFind in the treatment of Chronic Myelogenous Leukemia (CML).
-Her top areas of expertise are Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.

 Vince Lombardi Cancer Clinic

-Syed Haider is a Hematologist in Milwaukee, Wisconsin.
+Syed Haider is a Hematologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Haider is rated as a Distinguished provider by MediFind in the treatment of Chronic Myelogenous Leukemia (CML).
-His top areas of expertise are Small Lymphocytic Lymphoma (SLL), Multiple Myeloma, Chronic Myelogenous Leukemia (CML), Bone Marrow Aspiration, and Bone Marrow Transplant.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Multiple Myeloma, Small Lymphocytic Lymphoma (SLL), Chronic Myelogenous Leukemia (CML), Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Haider is board certified in American Board Of Internal Medicine, Hematology.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.